David C. Levy records

 Levy is depicted in multiple photographs in the Parsons School of Design photograph collection (pre-2008 accessions) (PC.04.01.01).

-Levy's dissertation, which examines the merger between Parsons and the New School, may be accessed online via the Proquest database.
+Levy's dissertation, which examines the merger between Parsons and The New School, may be accessed online via the Proquest database.
+A paper copy is also available for consultation in The New School Archives.

-Additional minutes of the Board of Overseers will be found in the Parsons School of Design records of oversight collection (PC.01.01.01).
+Additional minutes of the Board of Overseers will be found in the Parsons School of Design governance collection (PC.01.01.01).

-Finally, artwork created by Levy's parents and four other artists in 1934 is held at the New School Archives as Etching in Six Panels by Edgar Levy, Adolph Gottlieb, Esther Gottlieb, Lucille Corcos, David Smith and Dorothy Dehner (KA.0087).
+Finally, artwork created by Levy's parents and four other artists in 1934 is held by The New School Archives as Etching in Six Panels by Edgar Levy, Adolph Gottlieb, Esther Gottlieb, Lucille Corcos, David Smith and Dorothy Dehner (KA.0087).

 Keywords for Searching Related Subjects